NathaanTFM/discord-game-sdk-python/README.md

-# WARNING: THIS IS A WORK-IN-PROGRESS

-Please do not use it, except for testing purposes.

----

 # Discord Game SDK for Python

 This is **not** a module.
-This was made for **Python >= 3.7** and **Discord Game SDK 2.5.6**
+This was made for **Python >= 3.7** and **Discord Game SDK 2.5.6** This is a **Work In Progress:** it might not work as expected or not work at all.
+This was made for testing purposes.

 ## Usage